 Laser technology has been used to measure the volume and biomass of giant Californian redwood trees for the first time, records a new study by UCL researchers.

 The technique, published in Scientific Reports, offers unprecedented insights into the 3D structure of trees, helping scientists to estimate how much carbon they absorb and how they might respond to climate change.

-Professor Mat Disney (UCL Geography), lead author on the study, said: “Large trees are disproportionately important in terms of their above ground biomass (AGB) and carbon storage, as well as their wider impact on ecosystem structure.
-They are also very hard to measure and so tend to be underrepresented in measurements and models of AGB.
+Professor Mat Disney (UCL Geography), lead author on the study, said: “Large trees are disproportionately important in terms of their above-ground biomass (AGB) and carbon storage, as well as their wider impact on ecosystem structure.
+They are also very hard to measure and so tend to be underrepresented in the measurements and models of AGB.